ManOfFlash/DiskCacheControl/README.md

 # System requirements
-Tested on SATA HDD in AHCI mode on Win10 x64 but should work on other versions. x64 build provided just in case, 32-bit binary works fine on x64 Windows®.
+Tested on SATA HDD in AHCI mode on Win10 x64 but should work on other versions. x64 build provided just in case, x86-32 bit binary works fine on x64 Windows®.

 # Development tools
 Visual Studio Express 2015 (14.0) for Desktop